microsoft/CCF/doc/concepts.rst

 Concepts
 ========

-This page provides a broad overview of the key concepts and components of CCF.

 The following diagram shows a CCF network made of 3 nodes, running the same application inside an enclave.
 The effects of user and member transactions are eventually committed to a replicated encrypted ledger.
 A consortium of members is in charge of governing the network.

 .. image:: img/ccf_concepts.svg